 c.
-1300, "grass eaten by cattle," from Old French pasture "fodder, grass eaten by cattle" (12c., Modern French pâture), from Late Latin pastura "a feeding, grazing," from Latin pastus, past participle of pascere "to feed, graze," from PIE root *pa- "to feed."
-Meaning "land covered with vegetation suitable for grazing" is from early 14c.
-To be out to pasture "retired" is from 1945, from what was done (ideally) to horses after the active working life.
+1300, "land covered with vegetation suitable for grazing;" also "grass eaten by cattle or other animals," from Old French pasture "fodder, grass eaten by cattle" (12c., Modern French pâture), from Late Latin pastura "a feeding, grazing," from Latin pastus, past participle of pascere "to feed, graze," from PIE root *pa- "to feed."
+To be out to pasture in the figurative sense of "retired" is by 1945, from where horses were sent (ideally) after their active working life.

 late 14c., pasturen, of animals, "to graze;" c.
 1400, "to lead (an animal) to pasture, to feed by putting in a pasture," from Old French pasturer (12c., Modern French pâturer, from pasture (see pasture (n.)).
 Related: Pastured; pasturing.

 updated on February 19, 2020